 Everything other than a CBT on a moped you will need Category A.

-If you hold a Foreign Licence (within the EU) and have not yet applied for a UK Driving Licence number; please fill out the online form below and wait to receive your licence number before booking your CBT as this is required on the day.
+If you hold a Foreign Licence (within the EU) and have not yet applied for a U.K Driving Licence Number; please fill out the online form below and wait to receive your U.K Driving Licence Number before booking your CBT as this is required on the day.

 (You are permitted to drive on UK roads for up to 6 months with a Foreign Licence after which you must take a CBT to continue to ride within the UK.)